esm7/obsidian-map-view/README.md

 Map View can optionally draw edges between markers of linked notes.

-To turn this on, open the "Links" drop-down on the map controls and choose the link depth you want to be represented on the map.
+To turn this on, open the "Links" drop-down on the map controls and choose "show links".

 The way it works is that all the markers of a given file (sources) are shown as linked to the markers pointed by the links in that file (destinations).
 A destination can be: